-"I came over to let you know we request people to leash their pets on the Reserve."
+"I came over to let you know we request people to not bring their pets to the Reserve."

 "I'm letting people know we have a plover nest very close to the fence."

 "Would you mind walking along the water's edge?"